robherring/dt-schema/README.md

 schema data is organized and used.
 If you're reading this, I assume you're already familiar with Devicetree and the .dts file format.

-In this repository you will find 2 kinds of files; *Schemas* and *Meta-Schemas*.
+In this repository you will find 2 kinds of data files; *Schemas* and *Meta-Schemas*.

 ### *Devicetree Schemas*